john-cd/rust_howto/src/domains/gui.md

 [![tauri-badge]][tauri]  [(website)][tauri-website]

-[Tauri][tauri]⮳ is an app construction toolkit that lets you build software for all major desktop operating systems using web technologies.
+[`Tauri`][Tauri]⮳ is an app construction toolkit that lets you build software for all major desktop operating systems using web technologies.
 It is similar to `Electron`.

 ## egui

 [![egui-badge]][egui]

-[egui][egui]⮳ is an easy-to-use immediate mode GUI that runs on both web and native. `egui` aims to be the best choice when you want a simple way to create a GUI, or you want to add a GUI to a game engine.
+[`egui`][egui]⮳ is an easy-to-use immediate mode GUI that runs on both web and native. `egui` aims to be the best choice when you want a simple way to create a GUI, or you want to add a GUI to a game engine.

 ## Other GUI frameworks